Cicer: Hybridization

-Hybridization, or the reproduction of two species to create a unique offspring, is especially important in developing new food crops from existing species.
+Hybridization, or the reproduction of two species to create distinctive offspring, is especially important in developing new food crops from existing species.
 Because of the phylogenetic and genetic data studied and produced in the past, a hybrid between perennial and annual Cicer species is promising.
 Many steps have been taken to improve the hybridization techniques and results between perennial and annual species, but it has proven difficult to create a viable offspring from these crosses.
 Not surprisingly, it has been relatively easy to hybridize annuals together and perennials together.
 Other research has shown some success with crossing specific annual and perennial species of the genus.
-One particularly successful cross between “the annual C. cuneatum and perennial C. canariense” showed a “partially fertile with intermediate morphology” F-1 generation.
+One particularly successful cross between "the annual C. cuneatum and perennial C. canariense" showed a "partially fertile with intermediate morphology" F-1 generation.

 This success, however, is determined by which species provides each gamete and therefore presents some possible difficulties in cultivating the crop further.
 This cross is especially interesting because it is one of the few partial successes of the perennial and annual crosses, which have proven especially difficult.
 Furthermore, the species crossed, C. cuneatum and C. canariense were previously determined as sister species during evolutionary analysis in previous research.

 Such research is at the forefront of developing a perennial food crop for Cicer that is related to its modern cultivar, the chickpea.
 Perennial crops have an advantage to food production because they are a more sustainable food option than annual crops.
 As seen, the genetic and evolutionary relationships of the species play a crucial role in developing hybrids between the species, and can be used to determine further relationships.